The Specification Property for $C_0$-Semigroups: The semigroup specification property and other dynamical properties for -semigroups

 \begin{proposition} Let $(T_t)_{t\geq 0}$ be a $C_0$-semigroup on a separable Banach space $X$.
-If $(T_t)_{t\ge 0}$ satisfies the Frequently Hypercyclic Criterion for semigroups of \cite{mangino_peris2011frequently}, then every operator $T_{t}$, $t>0$, has the OSP and, therefore, the semigroup $(T_t)_{t\ge 0}$ has the SgSP. \end{proposition}
+If $(T_t)_{t\ge 0}$ satisfies the Frequent Hypercyclicity Criterion for semigroups of \cite{mangino_peris2011frequently}, then every operator $T_{t}$, $t>0$, has the OSP and, therefore, the semigroup $(T_t)_{t\ge 0}$ has the SgSP. \end{proposition}